Physics-informed Active Polarimetric 3D Imaging for Specular Surfaces: Introduction

 As an alternative, computer vision techniques offer greater flexibility and robustness in practical scenarios and are generally less sensitive to geometric complexity.
-Among them, polarimetric 3D imaging~\cite{rahmann2001reconstruction,atkinson2006recovery,kadambi2015polarized} enables single-shot measurement of specular surfaces in a passive manner by exploiting polarization cues.
+Among them, polarimetric 3D imaging~\cite{rahmann2001reconstruction,miyazaki2003polarization,atkinson2006recovery,kadambi2015polarized,smith2018height,ba2020deep,lei2022shape,muglikar2023event,peng2026joint} enables single-shot measurement of specular surfaces in a passive manner by exploiting polarization cues.
 However, besides the long-standing normal ambiguity issue~\cite{atkinson2006recovery,kadambi2015polarized}, its measurement accuracy is fundamentally constrained by the oversimplified orthographic imaging assumption, which treats reflected rays as perpendicular to the image plane.
 This simplification conflicts with the physics of perspective imaging present in most systems.
-As a result, significant surface normal errors can arise, typically exceeding 5° and in some cases reaching several tens of degrees.
-These limitations hinder the adoption of polarimetric imaging in applications demanding high accuracy, such as robotic manufacturing and medical imaging.
+As a result, significant surface normal errors can arise, typically exceeding 5° and in some cases reaching several tens of degrees. \jz{Recently, data-driven deep learning approaches \cite{ba2020deep,lei2022shape,muglikar2023event,peng2026joint} have been introduced to improve the performance of conventional shape-from-polarization (SfP).
+By learning from large datasets and polarimetric priors, these methods aim to mitigate several long-standing challenges in polarimetric 3D imaging, such as normal ambiguity, varying material properties, and image noise.
+However, the fundamental principle behind most learning-based SfP approaches still relies on the simplified orthographic imaging assumption inherited from classical SfP models, which fundamentally limits their achievable accuracy.
+Moreover, these \jz{DL} methods are primarily designed for diffuse or mixed-reflectance surfaces, and are not specifically tailored for specular objects.} These limitations hinder the adoption of polarimetric imaging in applications of measuring specular surfaces demanding high accuracy, such as robotic manufacturing and medical imaging.